ronanchilvers/solo-swade/Home.md

 ![[swade.png|right|250]]

 > [!abstract] Starting Scene
-> While many western countries are excited
+> While many western countries are excited about the new researches into electro-arcane energy, there are those who fear it's power.
+They fear that we don't yet understand the true source of the newly discovered powers.
+They fear that it may not be what it seems and that we are on the bri

 # Scenes
 `button-scene`